zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5a_connection_wallet.md

 <!-- August 26, 2019 -->

-# Connecting to ADW Securely with a Connection Wallet
+# Bonus Lab 6: Connecting to an Autonomous Database Securely with a Connection Wallet

 ## Introduction

-This lab walks you through the steps to download and configure a connection wallet to connect securely to an Autonomous Data Warehouse (ADW) database.
+This lab walks you through the steps to download and configure a connection wallet to connect securely to an Autonomous Database (Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]).
 You will use this connection wallet to connect to the database using Oracle SQL Developer.

+**Note:** While this lab uses ADW, the steps are identical for connecting to an autonomous database in ATP.

-Click [here](https://www.youtube.com/watch?v=PHQqbUX4T50&autoplay=0&html5=1) to watch a video demonstration of connecting to your new Autonomous Data Warehouse using SQL Developer.
+Click [here](https://www.youtube.com/watch?v=PHQqbUX4T50&autoplay=0&html5=1) to watch a video demonstration of connecting to an Autonomous Data Warehouse database using SQL Developer.

 To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new)  to go to the GitHub Oracle repository issue submission form.